Leads are key marketing markers simply because leads are… money.

-To succeed in effective lead generation, you should try to use different marketing channels, including some digital marketing ones, such as a retail store, email marketing, a simple message, or a social media platform.
+To succeed in effective lead generation, you should try to use different marketing channels, including some digital marketing ones, such as a retail store, email marketing, a simple SMS, or a social media platform.

-You should set a straightforward target:
+You should set a straight forward target:

 To find the easiest and most efficient mix in which buyers can research, evaluate, and finally purchase your product.

 Let’s put flesh on the bones of your prospecting campaign with some hands-on instances.

 - #1: Turn Your Blog Into a Lead Generation Machine

 - #2: Boost Your Chances to Increase Your Revenue With Email Marketing

 - #3: Spread the Good News Via Social Media